raunakchowdhury/rm-rf/README.md

   All other classes supplement Woo with accessor methods and store essential values like coordinates and how exactly to move and display themselves (Woo calls these other functions.)

+  During gameplay, zombies will be spawned by the Zomboss in random lanes.
+There will be a queue of Plants available to place down on each plot on the garden.
+After you place down one Plant from the queue, there will be a short cooldown before you can place the next plant.

+  Plants, if they can shoot, will automatically shoot at either the Zomboss and incoming zombies.
+They cannot shoot at zombies outside of the lane that they are on.
+Obviously, barrier plants like the Wall-Nut cannot shoot at zombies.

   You can consult the "Scores" tab to see your highest score (as you play the game multiple times, the leaderboard will sort itself automatically.
 See "Quicksort.")

   See the diagram below for further reference.